-Cardinal George Pell to face two trials on historical abuse charges
+Cardinal George Pell back in court over historical abuse charges

-The 76-year-old cardinal arrived at the Melbourne court less than 24 hours after a magistrate ruled the case should proceed to a trial by jury at a higher court.
+Melbourne, Australia (CNN)Vatican Treasurer Cardinal George Pell faced his first appearance at a higher court Wednesday, one day after a Melbourne magistrate ordered him to stand trial on multiple charges of historical abuse.

 Pell is the most senior figure in the Catholic Church to face criminal charges for alleged assault.
-He has pleaded not guilty.
+He is on leave from the Vatican while he contests the claims.

-One trial will focus on claims of historical sexual abuse spanning three decades and include events that allegedly took place at a swimming pool in rural Victoria in the 1970s.
-Another trial will deal with allegations of abuse at St. Patrick's Cathedral during Pell's time as archbishop of Melbourne in the 1990s.
+On Tuesday he entered a formal plea of not guilty to all charges at the County Court of Victoria.

-A hearing to set trial dates is scheduled for May 16.
-Pell was released on bail.
+Magistrate Belinda Wallington dropped around half the charges on Tuesday but found enough evidence was presented during pre-trial hearings to take the case to trial.

-Pell's barrister, Robert Richter, told the court he hoped the trials would take place as soon as possible.
-He said, "That's for various reasons ... my client is 76 years old and, number two, everyone needs to get on with their lives."
+The charges relate to claims of historical sexual abuse spanning three decades, and include events that allegedly took place at a swimming pool in rural Victoria in the 1970s and at St Patrick's Cathedral during the 1990s, when Pell served as Archbishop of Melbourne.

-Richter told the judge it was important to separate the two trials as the allegations spanned 20 years.
-He said one of the witnesses is 80 years old and in poor health.
-Richter told the court his team would seek to get court subpoenas to attain the medical records of Pell's accusers.
+Pell's barrister Robert Richter told the court on Wednesday that he hoped proceedings would begin as soon as possible.

-He asked that Pell not be compelled to be at the next hearing, but Judge Susan Pullen denied the lawyer's request.
+"That's for various reasons ... my client is 76 years old and, number two, everyone needs to get on with their lives," Richter said.

-At the end of the hearing, the judge asked the cardinal, who was in front row of seats in the small courtroom, to stand.
+Richter asked that Pell not be compelled to be at the next hearing, but Judge Susan Pullen denied his request.
+Pell, wearing a black suit, sat quietly during the short hearing.

-When told he was out on bail, Pell replied, "Thanks, your honor."
+He was granted bail until his next court hearing.
+Pell had already surrended his passport and he is not allowed to leave the country.

 Some charges dropped